 Cheesecake is truly one of the most delicious desserts that you can make.
-Everyone looks forward to cheesecake because of how delectable it is.
+Everyone looks forward to it because of how delectable it is.

-If you’re new to making cheesecakes, then you might still be learning the ropes.
+If you’re new to making it, you might still be learning the ropes.
 Sometimes it’s easy to make little mistakes that will throw everything off.

-For example, you might bite into your cheesecake and discover that it’s a little bit grainy.
+For example, you might bite into one and discover that it’s a little bit grainy.
 Why would a cheesecake turn out to be grainy, though?

 The Cheesecake Was Overcooked

 The best and most likely answer to your question of why your cheesecake is grainy involves overcooking.
 When you overcook a cheesecake, it’s going to turn out grainy.

 There are a few reasons why this could happen.
 You might not have followed the recipe to a tee, and this means that you could have baked it a bit longer than you were supposed to.

 Sometimes you might forget to set a timer or you might have read the recipe wrong.
 Little mistakes such as this can happen, and it might be what caused the cheesecake to turn out grainy.